ridercz/Fakturoid-API/README.md

 > This is library intended for other developers.
 > [Are you interested in custom development?](DEVELOPMENT.md)

-This projects aims to create C#/.NET client for API of Czech online accounting service [Fakturoid](http://www.fakturoid.cz).
+This projects aims to create C#/.NET client for API of Czech online accounting service [Fakturoid](http://www.fakturoid.cz) and implements the API v3.

-Please note that some more obscure functions are not (yet) supported - like API access to generators, reports etc. I'll implement them once I would need them, or you can do it in your fork (I accept pull request).
-The infrastructure is all here.

-The library is developed in C#, uses _[Microsoft ASP.NET Web API Client Libraries](http://www.asp.net/web-api)_ (NuGet: `Microsoft.AspNet.WebApi.Client`) and conforms to .NET Standard 2.0 - therefore you can use it both in .NET Framework 4.x and .NET5.
+The library is written in C# and targets .NET Standard 2.0, so it can be used both in current .NET ("Core") and the legacy .NET Framework.

-Since version 2.5, the library exposes fully asynchronnous Task-based API for use with `async` and `await`.

 ## How to use in your project